-The City of Kalamunda is committed to maintain our natural environment through the implementation of the Kalamunda Environment Strategy (available online).
+The City of Kalamunda is committed to maintain our natural environment through the implementation of the Kalamunda Environment Strategy.

-All project related matters should be directed to the City of Kalamunda via the details provided below.
+All project related matters should be directed to the City of Kalamunda via the contact details provided.

 For additional information please contact David Broadhurst, Environmental Team at the City of Kalamunda.
 Phone (08) 9257 9999 during business hoursEmail: email@example.com